Top Leadership: Who is Architecting Your Family Enterprise?

 Pascale Michaud is an advisor to family enterprises throughout the world on strategies and governance models for their successful continuity.
 She advises multigenerational family enterprises on issues of corporate growth, business strategy and governance, innovation management, digital preparedness, leadership transitions, next-generation development, family governance, and family and corporate philanthropy.

-Partner and Senior Advisor, Cambridge Advisor to Family Enterprise; COO, Cambridge Institute for Family Enterprise
+Partner and Senior Advisor, Cambridge Advisors to Family Enterprise; COO, Cambridge Institute for Family Enterprise

 Courtney Collette is an advisor to business families throughout the world on the design and implementation of family governance, strengthening of family unity and relationships, education and training of family members for future roles, development of the next generation, and succession planning.
 She is co-author of the book, Next Generation Success–a 10-year study of next-generation development in global family enterprises.
 She leads the Cambridge Institute’s education, conference, research, and publishing activities, and designs curriculum and education programs for family enterprises.